perry-mitchell/aws-get-credentials/README.md

 # aws-get-credentials
-Create an AWS credentials instance from local credentials
+> Create an AWS credentials instance from local credentials

 [![npm version](https://badge.fury.io/js/aws-get-credentials.svg)](https://www.npmjs.com/package/aws-get-credentials) [![Build Status](https://travis-ci.org/perry-mitchell/aws-get-credentials.svg?branch=master)](https://travis-ci.org/perry-mitchell/aws-get-credentials)

 ## About

 Fetch a credentials instance from your local machine using a very simple fetcher method.

 Avoid hardcoding and commiting secure information by using [AWS' credentials file](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files) for configuration.
 Some AWS client libraries automatically read this file, but some do not. **aws-get-credentials** provides a quick and easy method to retrieve a credential file's config.

 ## Usage

+The `aws-get-credentials` module exports two methods:

+ * `getAWSCredentials` - Fetch an AWS `Credentials` instance from local configuration
+ * `getAWSProfiles` - Get an array of profile names available

+Check out the [API documentation](API.md) for more information.

+### getAWSCredentials

-The exported method `getAWSCredentials` takes two parameters:
+The method `getAWSCredentials` takes two parameters:

 ```javascript
 getAWSCredentials(optionalProfileOverride, optionalPathOverride) // => Promise.<AWS.Credentials>